-If you are thinking of looking for part-time work while you are studying in the UK, you need to check your passport first to see what conditions the immigration authorities have imposed on you about employment.
-You will either have a restriction or a prohibition stamped in your passport.
+If you are thinking of looking for part-time work while you are studying in the UK, you need to check your Biometric Residence Permit (BRP) or visa vignette (in your passport) first to see what conditions UK Visas and Immigration have imposed on you about employment.
+You will either have a restriction or a prohibition.

 Student work restriction

-With these endorsements, you can work up to 20 hours per week in term-time and full time in the holidays without having to seek any individual permission.
+With this endorsement, you can work up to 20 hours per week in term-time and full time in the holidays without having to seek any individual permission.
 There are restrictions on the type of work you can do: you cannot be self-employed, work freelance or run a business; you cannot be a professional sports person or entertainer.

 National Insurance Number

 International students who work in the UK will automatically be subject to the same taxation rules that apply to UK citizens.
-You can earn up to £10,600 in the 2014/2015 tax year before having to pay tax.
-For more information on income tax, visit the Inland Revenue’s website on www.hmrc.gov.uk.
-Funds brought in to the UK for tuition fees and maintenance are non-taxable (talk to your Bank about this).
+You can earn up to £11,000 in the 2016/2017 tax year before having to pay tax.
+For more information on income tax, visit the Inland Revenue’s website.

-If the sticker in your passport contains the following wording then you have a prohibition on working in the UK:
+If the vignette in your passport contains the following wording then you have a prohibition on working in the UK:

-If you have a prohibition but would like to work, please come and see the Student Advisor (Immigration and Finance) for advice about whether you can apply to have your stamp changed.
+If you have Tier 4 visa but have a prohibition and would like to work, please come and see the Student Advisor (Immigration and Finance) for advice about whether you can apply to have your endorsement changed.